mattmole/LNL-Discoveries/README.md

 - [ ] Tidy and document code
 - [ ] Search in <script> for <title> and <meta>
 - [ ] Generate using GitHub actions
+- [ ] Update CSS properly and don't use the JS override